 Source Protection Plan

-The Grand River Source Protection Plan, which includes the City of Brantford Drinking Water System, is being updated to reflect new technical data.
-Public consultation on these updates will take place from February 3, 2025, to March 10, 2025.
+The Grand River Source Protection Plan, which includes the City of Brantford Drinking Water System, is currently being updated to incorporate new technical data.
+Public consultation for these updates occurred from February 3, 2025, to March 10, 2025.
+The commenting period has now closed.
+If you have any questions regarding the updates to the Source Protection Plan, please contact info@sourcewater.ca.

 What is the Source Protection Plan?